Let's Recognize Our Teachers

 For the 22nd year in a row, Citadel Credit Union had the honor of recognizing the most impactful teachers in the Greater Philadelphia community.
 We've seen thousands of heartfelt nominations recognizing their hard work and dedication and we were so excited to add these inspiring teachers to the list.

 Learn more about our commitment to the community.Explore Now

 Within this past academic year, we’ve seen teachers taking on many different roles and hats in their classrooms.

 Citadel Heart of Learning Award Eligibility

-- All nominees must be PA certified active teachers in a Chester County public school or a Chester County non-public school.
+• All nominees must be Pennsylvania-certified active teachers in a Bucks, Chester, Delaware, Montgomery, Lancaster, or Philadelphia county public school or non-public school.
 Exceptions may include teachers in non-public schools who are not required to be certified, home school teachers, tutors, etc. Retired teachers are eligible as long as retirement date was at max, one year prior to award year.

-- For the purpose of the Citadel Heart of Learning Award, Charter schools and home schools are categorized as Chester County non-public schools.
+• For the purpose of the Citadel Heart of Learning Award, Charter schools and home schools are categorized as non-public schools.

-- For the purpose of the Citadel Heart of Learning Award, cyber school teachers will be eligible for nomination if the student or parent submitting the nomination resides in Chester County.
+• For the purpose of the Citadel Heart of Learning Award, cyber school teachers will be eligible for nomination if the student or parent submitting the nomination resides in one of the aforementioned counties.